This section provides information on the following issues:

 As of 2019.3, your

-package.manifest file should not contain any references to the com.unity.package-manager-ui package.
-You can either reset your Project’s package configuration or remove the following line from the manifest’s dependencies list:
+manifest.json file should not contain any references to the com.unity.package-manager-ui package.
+You can either reset your project’s package configuration or remove the following line from the manifest’s dependencies list:

 To correct these messages, read the error messages and fix any problems you can.
 For example, a package might be missing a dependency on another package or version.
 In that case, you can try and install the package yourself.